kovax/dslforge/README.md

 -----------------------------------------------

-The dsl.categories entry in the config file can specify a list of Category classes, and the DLSEngine will execute the Script or Closure within the closure of use(categories) method call.
+The dsl.categories entry in the config file can specify a list of Category classes, and the DLSEngine will execute the Script or Closure within the closure of `use(categories)` method.
 Check [DecoratorTests](https://github.com/kovax/dslforge/blob/master/src/test/groovy/org/beedom/dslforge/test/DecoratorTests.groovy)
 for more details.